-Texas Agriculture 2007: Road to Success is intended to illustrate the results of the Texas AgriLife Extension Service's FARM Assistance program.
-Since its inception, the FARM Assistance team has conducted over 1,160 strategic farm and ranch analyses for Texas producers.
-Program participants represent nearly 2 million acres of productive crop and pasture land across the state.
+Texas Agriculture 2009: Road to Success is intended to illustrate the results of the Texas AgriLife Extension Service's FARM Assistance program.
+Since its inception, the FARM Assistance team has conducted over 1,280 strategic farm and ranch analyses for Texas producers.
+Program participants represent nearly 2.3 million acres of productive crop and pasture land across the state.

 The program's broadest impacts fall into two main categories.
 The first is helping individual producers evaluate strategic plans and alternatives for their operations.
 The average alternative evaluated for participants has a projected net worth impact of \$23,000 per year.
-The second area of program impact is the ability to deliver information and analyses from an in-depth farm level database representing Texas agriculture to policy makers and indutry leaders.
+The second area of program impact is the ability to deliver information and analyses from an in-depth farm level database representing Texas agriculture to policy makers and industry leaders.
 Using actual farm and ranch data, the FARM Assistance team has conducted research on important industry issues such as state tax policies and federal farm programs.
 Additional work has focused on identifying the characteristics of successful producers.

-The data included in this annual report is a collection of approximately 200 of the most recent program participants.
+The data in this annual report includes 176 of the most recent program participants.
 Results indicate that both financial success and financial stress are evident in all categories of agricultural production.
 However, tendencies of some groups suggest that crop farms have the highest level of projected financial success, compared to purely livestock and diversified operations.
-Among crop farms, producers with significant acres of corn and cotton seem to fare better than wheat and grain sorghum producers.
-A final note regarding irrigated crop production is worth highlighting.
+Among crop farms, producers with significant acres of grain crops seem to fare better than cotton producers.
+A final note regarding crop production is worth highlighting.
 The highest yields do not always occur in groups that project the most financial success, suggesting that yields are not a defining characteristic of financial success.